solliancenet/microsoft-mysql-developer-guide/artifacts/06-02-FunctionApp-Python/README.md

 ## Setup

-You can utilize Visual Studio or Visual Studio Code to create Azure Functions.
+It is possible to utilize several different tools including Visual Studio or Visual Studio Code to create Azure Functions.

 ### Visual Studio Code